Line Editing

 Photo by Jou00e3o Jesus on Pexels.com

-Line editing looks at the minutia of a document and generally takes place after a developmental edit (though a developmental edit is not required) and before a copyedit.
+Line editing looks at the minutiae of a document and generally takes place after a developmental edit (though a developmental edit is not required) and before a copyedit.

-Line editing examines a manuscript paragraph-by-paragraph and line-by-line to ensure the following:
+Line editing examines a manuscript paragraph-by-paragraph and line-by-line to ensure excellence in the following:

 • Clarity and Flow

-It may include suggestions for reorganizing, rewriting, and tightening passages, as well as ideas to create a more strongly written manuscript.
+It may include suggestions for reorganizing, rewording, and tightening passages, as well as ideas to create a more strongly written manuscript.

-The writer will receive the edited manuscript with suggestions and comments made via Track Changes in MS Word or Google Docs and a transmittal letter describing the edits I’ve suggested and up to 60 minutes of verbal feedback in a virtual meeting per 8000 words.
+The writer will receive the edited manuscript with suggestions and comments made via Track Changes in MS Word or Google Docs and a transmittal letter describing the edits I’ve suggested.

 Contact me for a free estimate.